SequAna-Ukon/VTK_CF/README.md

-# Advanced Technologies for the Life Sciences (VTK): Bioinformatics Practical
+# Advanced Technologies for the Life Sciences (VTK) BIO-16100 : Bioinformatics Practical
-This markdown document will cover all aspects of the bioinformatics practical related to the 2023 VTK Advanced Technologies for the Life Sciences.
+This markdown document will cover all aspects of the bioinformatics practical related to the VTK Advanced Technologies for the Life Sciences course (BIO-16100).

 # Introduction
 In this practical, we will process a bulk-RNA sequencing (RNA-seq) dataset